GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 # The Miracle of Faith

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2001 General Conference*

+>*Faith is the basis of testimony.
+Faith underlies loyalty to the Church.
+Faith represents sacrifice, gladly given in moving forward the work of the Lord.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/the-miracle-of-faith?lang=eng)